nhsuk/nhsuk-frontend/packages/nhsuk-frontend/src/nhsuk/core/README.md

 ### Prevent text wrapping

-Prevent long anchor links from line breaking on smaller screens.
+Prevent text from wrapping on to a new line and preserve white spaces, for example: to keep the formatting of an NHS number.

 ```html
 <a class="nhsuk-u-nowrap"></a>